Lam-Big-Water/English/dialogue.md

 Customer: I'll just take the outside wash.
 Don't need the vacuum.

+Customer: Hey, how many washes do I have left?
+Staff: Three more after this.
+You wanna grab another ten?
+Do it now and I'll toss in an extra one on me. / You've got three after this one.
+Hey, want to grab another ten?
+If you do it today, I'll throw in one for free.

 Customer: Wait, $98 for vacuuming only?
 Staff: Yeah — that covers your mats and seats.
 And keep in mind, we're a quick-wash shop, so we don't wipe down interiors or clean windows.
 Customer: Alright, exterior only.
 Skip the vacuum.